 Dean Scholz (Architectural Designer) continued helping with the Earthbag Village (Pod 1) 4-dome cluster designs.
 This was week #252 of Dean’s work and he produced this new render of the bathroom/kitchen dome looking from the shower area through the kitchen and into the living room.

 Ming Weng (MS Geography & Environmental Engineering) completed his 15th week helping with the Best Small and Large-scale Community Options for Sustainable Processing and Reuse of Non-recyclables research, report, and tutorial.
-This week, Ming did literature reviews on the papers regarding waste-to-energy analysis in developing countries (typically India) and developed countries (typically Europe, Germany).
-They are all large scales, but Ming thinks he can use them for cost analysis for small scales.
-For example, for each cost like a capital cost of materials for a pyrolysis plant construction for feedstock of a wood type, the cost wont be affected by its scale (except cost of import maybe).
-For other costs though, they can be dependent on scale.
-So what Ming’s searching for are breakthrough points.
-Pictures below show some of this work-in-progress.
+This week, he reviewed literature on waste-to-energy analysis in both developing (India) and developed (Europe, Germany) countries.
+While the studies are large-scale, he believes they can inform cost analysis for small-scale projects.
+He identified that some costs, like capital material costs for a pyrolysis plant, aren’t scale-dependent, while others are.
+He’s searching for breakthrough points.
+Pictures below show this work-in-progress.

 Lam (Dave) T. Nguyen (Mechanical Engineer) completed his 13th week of work.
 This week, Dave finished writing up the “Foundational Calculations” sections for all major structures of Phase I using the methodology within the Solar Sizing Sheets.
 In this content, he explained how he approached double checking, comparing and validating data by sorting energy demand by area and by item category with the visual aid of pie charts.
 With this method, Dave can easily determine which area in general, or which item in specific, needs to be taken into consideration for adjustment.
 In addition, he also started reviewing the tutorial to calculate the energy balance in One Community (SAM software).
 Pictures below are related to this work.